 This is an important factor.
 Purchases, rate-term refinances, cash-out refinances, FHA, Jumbo, VA, and USDA all will have a different affect on the rate.
 Cash-out refinances, for example, have a higher rate compared to a standard rate-term refinance.

 How long of a loan term does your loan have?
 Typically, shorter loan terms, such as 15 year loans, will have a better rate than a 30 year loan.

 In typical markets, adjustable rates will offer a lower rate than a fixed rate.
 The borrower gets a lower rate in exchange for the rate possibly adjusting in the future.

 You may decide it makes sense to pay extra fees (referred to as points) to buy down your interest rate to make it lower.
 On the other hand, some scenarios make sense to take a higher interest rate and receive a credit back to cover transaction costs such as title fees, underwriting, etc. Scenarios and goals will differ for every individual.

 Smaller lenders will likely have better rates to offer than bigger banks.
 This is because their overhead is lower which allows them to not have to charge higher rates to cover costs.
 Also, smaller lenders usually use multiple investors to allow them to find the best rate for your unique scenario compared to a big bank that offers one set of products that your scenario either fits within or doesn’t.

 Quote vs. Rate Lock:

 This is a big one when comparing your rate in a conversation.
-Many rates like you will see online are simply quotes tailored to the top tier scenarios.
-A locked rate usually means your loan officer has at a minimum gone over all of these qualification points with you.
+Many rates like you see online are simply quotes tailored to the top tier scenarios.
+A locked rate usually means your loan officer has, at a minimum, gone over all of these qualification points with you.
 A 60 day lock will not offer as good of a rate as a 15 or 30 day lock.
 Also, comparing a rate that someone had locked in days or weeks ago will not give you an accurate picture as rates are always adjusting and not static.